dbcli/mssql-cli/doc/installation/linux.md

 After registering the Microsoft repository once as superuser, from then on, you just need to use `sudo apt-get upgrade mssql-cli` to update it.

-### Installation via Direct Download - Ubuntu 17.04
+### Installation for latest preview version via Direct Download - Ubuntu 17.04

 Download the Debian package
 `mssql-cli-dev-latest.deb`